fbpx

 This 120-foot waterfall with twin streams is less than a mile (round trip) hike along Salmon Creek Trail.
 The trailhead is at a horseshoe turnout along Highway 1, at GPS coordinates 35° 48′ 56.62″N 121° 21′ 31.64″W. Follow the trail for 300 feet, taking the left fork, and then walk through the boulders toward the sound of the water.

-There is no entrance fee or permit required.
+No entrance fee or permit is required.
 The parking area is small and unpaved but is found at the largest hairpin turn along the highway.

 When's the best time to see the waterfalls?